Anoop072001/fash_deal/README.md

 # Q-Express
-This is a locla Shopping App which mainly focuses on connecting local customers and shopkeepers.This has really good UI.Has dedicated section according to the distance from customers to shop.
+This is a local Shopping App which mainly focuses on connecting local customers and shopkeepers.This has really good UI.Has dedicated section according to the distance from customers to shop.

 ## How it Works ?
 1. Open the app